The following article is part of the self-preparation for the modern BVOP® Project Management Certification program.

 - Lack of communication

 Time pressure may be a reason for the occurrence of defects.
-When teams are pressed by deadlines they may miss important details or work quality may drop.
+When deadlines press teams, they may miss important details, or work quality may drop.

 If defects in this category are predominant, this may be an indication of too short deadlines.

 Corrective actions to reduce future defects in this category may include rechecking and negotiations of deadlines.

 Stress may be the cause of defects.
 When people are under stress, productivity, proactivity, and confidence decline.
-It is important that the defects in this category are distinguished from the Time Pressure category.
+The defects in this category must be distinguished from the Time Pressure category.

 Causes of general stress may vary, but general ones may include: